meyer-nils/thesis_template/README.md

 This requires you to install LaTeX and the required packages on your local computer.

 ### Overleaf
 You may also use the online editor [Overleaf](https://www.overleaf.com/) without installation on your machine.
-To do so, download the template and upload it to Overleaf as a new project (Overleaf -> New Project -> Upload Project).
+To do so, download the template and upload it to Overleaf as a new project (Overleaf -> New Project -> Upload Project) or clone it directly from https://www.overleaf.com/read/pmhrbthfckqk.